 Additionally, the Group's business is dependent on its ability to protect and promote its trade marks and other intellectual property rights.
 Third parties have in the past and may in the future attempt to counterfeit the Group's brand and trade marks, otherwise infringe the Group's intellectual property rights or try to challenge the validity of the Group's intellectual property.
 The Group may not always be able to secure protection for, or stop infringements of, its intellectual property, and may need to resort to litigation to enforce its intellectual property rights.
 For example, in recent years action was taken by the Group against identified brand infringement in a number of markets, with particular focus on lookalike products in key markets.
-Any litigation or dispute involving the scope or enforceability of the Group's intellectual property rights, however, as well as any allegation that the Group infringed upon the intellectual property rights of others, could be costly and time-consuming and, if determined adversely to the Group, result in harm to its business, financial condition, results of operations and prospects.
+Any litigation or dispute involving the scope or enforceability of the Group's intellectual property rights of others, could be costly and time-consuming and, if determined adversely to the Group, result in harm to its business, financial condition, results of operations and prospects.